 This call center was set up as part of a larger anti-corruption campaign of the Romanian authorities, called “You can bring the light!”.

 Calling this Anti-Corruption Call Center does not cost you anything, it is free of any charge, and the number can be dialed from any fixed or mobile network across the country, and moreover your personal data will not be disclosed.
-Also, the service is operating 24/7.
+The service is operating from Monday to Sunday, between 6:00 a.m. and 10:00 p.m.

 The result your complaint can produce